Play Girl (1941 film): Plot

-Grace Herbert (Kay Francis) is a woman in her 40s who has made her living from seducing wealthy men and suing them for breach of promise.
-At the end of her finances, she and her maid, Josie (Margaret Hamilton) head to Miami where Grace hopes to find another rich man.
-When that plan falls through, she stumbles upon Ellen Daley (Mildred Coles), a young woman who is looking for a job as a secretary.
+Grace Herbert is a woman in her 40s who has made her living from seducing wealthy men and suing them for breach of promise.
+At the end of her finances, she and her maid, Josie head to Miami where Grace hopes to find another rich man.
+When that plan falls through, she stumbles upon Ellen Daley, a young woman who is looking for a job as a secretary.
 Instead, Grace decide to make the girl her protege and teach her how to make money leading older wealthier men on for money.

-They leave for Chicago, and on the way meet Tom Dice (James Ellison) when he fixes their flat tire.
+They leave for Chicago, and on the way meet Tom Dice when he fixes their flat tire.
 All they know is that he's a cowboy, and while Ellen is attracted to him, Grace dismisses him.
-Grace introduces Ellen to Bill Vincent (Nigel Bruce), a vain man who likes younger women.
+Grace introduces Ellen to Bill Vincent, a vain man who likes younger women.
 Grace coaches Ellen on exactly how to lead a man on enough to get expensive presents from him, including a fat settlement to avoid a lawsuit.
 Despite some initial misgivings, Ellen begins to enjoy her role.

-After they are finished with Vincent in Chicago, the ladies move on to New York City and Van Payson (G. P. Huntley), another older wealthy man who is happy to squire a much younger woman.
+After they are finished with Vincent in Chicago, the ladies move on to New York City and Van Payson, another older wealthy man who is happy to squire a much younger woman.
 While out on a date, Ellen runs into Tom and the two of them end up sharing a cab when she gets separated.
 He makes arrangements to call on her, but Grace, who still thinks that Tom is "just a cowboy" criticizes Ellen for wanting to see him.
 After doing some research however, Grace finds out that Tom is a multi-millionaire and changes her mind.
 She encourages Ellen to marry him because of his wealth.

 While Ellen is very much in love with Tom, she refuses to consider marrying him because of how she has been earning her gifts.
 When Tom proposes, she tells him that she needs to think about it for a day.
 That night she leaves a note for Grace and runs away.
-Grace decides that since Ellen is gone, she's going to try to run her old game on Tom.
+Grace decides that since Ellen is gone, she will try to run her old game on Tom.